vuule/rapids-cmake/docs/hardware_resources_and_testing.rst

 At times the approach of using wrapper scripts is insufficient, usually due to using existing test wrappers.

-As talked about above each CMake test still needs to specify the GPU resources they require to allow CTest to properly partition GPUs given the CTest parallel level.
+As discussed above, each CMake test still needs to specify the GPU resources they require to allow CTest to properly partition GPUs given the CTest parallel level.
 But in those cases the tests themselves will need to parse the CTest enviornment variables to extract what GPUs they should run on.

 For the CMake side you can use :cmake:command:`rapids_test_gpu_requirements` to specify the requirements